Americans living in Norway are subject to additional bureaucracy from their homeland.

 If you have any questions about paying tax in Norway as an American, the US foreign earned income exclusion, or any other matters related to your personal finances, you have a number of resources open to you:

-If you still require assistance, I strongly recommend speaking to an English-speaking Norwegian accountant who understands the US-Norway tax relationship.
+If you still require assistance, I strongly recommend speaking to an English-speaking Norwegian lawyer who understands and can advise on the US-Norway tax relationship.